Success in Photography Is in the Details

 We all want to make great photographs.
 Yet our best efforts often fall short of our aspirations.
 We followed the rules, we lit it right, we exposed it right, posed it right, composed it right, processed it right… but too often something is missing.
 The image just doesn’t have the impact that we had hoped for.

-This is a fun and thought-provoking talk that will explain the science behind “seeing” and why humans are so bad at seeing details.
+The Art of Seeing is a fun and thought-provoking talk that will explain the science behind “seeing” and why humans are so bad at seeing details.
 Using a combination of science, psychology, art, and humor, Joe will demonstrate how personal perspective and attention to detail, as opposed to RULES, will separate the good from the great.

 The presentation includes videos as well as a demonstration that will show how you can dramatically improve your photographs, whatever the subject matter, by improving your ability to “see.”